Jorge Luis Pila

-He started his career modeling in Cuba.
-Later on, he moved to Mexíco where he continued modeling and then became a dancer accompanying Mexícan singer Yuri during her concert tours for more than two years.
+He began his career modeling in Cuba.
+Later, he moved to Mexico, where he continued modeling and then became a dancer accompanying Mexican singer Yuri on her concert tours for over two years.

-Pila then enrolled in the Centro de Educación en las Artes (CEA), which is an entertainment educational institution in Mexíco run by that country's major media conglomerate, Televisa.
+Pila subsequently enrolled in the Centro de Educación en las Artes (CEA), Mexico's premier performing arts educational institution, operated by the country's major media conglomerate, Televisa.